No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

-where $c = 2$ for~\nameref{def:single-sample-ppi-inf-N} and $c = 1$ for~\nameref{def:crossfit-ppi-inf-n}.
-Note that if the reverse inequality holds, the $\MSE$ of each estimator is higher than that of \nameref{def:classical-n}. \end{restatable} \Cref{theorem:jointly-normal-mse-condition-all} provides a unifying perspective on the \enquote{no free lunch} phenomenon: If the correlation $\rho_{yf} \coloneqq \sigma_{fy} / (\sigma_y \sigma_f)$ is non-zero, then pseudo-labels \textbf{can} improve our $\MSE$, but there is a minimum sample size at which this improvement kicks in.
-Notably, the condition for~\nameref{def:crossfit-ppi-inf-n} uses $n$, the size of a single fold, while the condition for~\nameref{def:single-sample-ppi-inf-N} uses $2n$, which illustrates one cost of sample splitting in this setting.\footnote{The setting of Gaussian labels is unique: The empirical covariance of normally distributed random variables is independent of their sample means.
-This property reduces the dependence between the estimate of $\lambda$ (which depends on the estimated covariance) and the estimated value itself.
-As a result,~\nameref{def:single-sample-ppi-inf-N} is also unbiased in this setting.
-However, in the non-Gaussian case,~\nameref{def:single-sample-ppi-inf-N} is biased, while the use of sample-splitting retains the unbiasedness of~\nameref{def:crossfit-ppi-inf-n}, as we will see in~\cref{single-sample-theory}} However, if the correlation is zero, then both PPI++ estimators always performs worse than the classical estimator, as we show next. \begin{restatable}[$\MSE$, Independent Gaussian Case]{proposition}{MSEIndependentNormal} Let $Y,F$ be \textbf{independent} Gaussian random variables, and consider the \nameref{def:single-sample-ppi-inf-N} and~\nameref{def:crossfit-ppi-inf-n} estimators which both make use of $2n$ labeled samples overall.
-Then, the~\nameref{def:single-sample-ppi-inf-N} and~\nameref{def:crossfit-ppi-inf-n} estimators have $\MSE$ given by $\MSE(\thetah_{\text{PPI++}}) = \MSE(\thetahc)\cdot \left(1 + \frac{1}{(c \cdot n-1)}\right)$ where $c = 2$ for~\nameref{def:single-sample-ppi-inf-N} and $c = 1$ for~\nameref{def:crossfit-ppi-inf-n}. \end{restatable}

-If the covariance is zero, then $\lambda^* = 0$, and this choice of $\lambda$ yields the same $\MSE$ as the classical estimator.
-In practice, however, $\hat{\lambda}$ is not exactly zero, leading to higher $\MSE$.
-As we will see in \cref{theorem:split-ppi-indpt-mse}, the same gap arises for~\nameref{def:crossfit-ppi-inf-n} under general distributions, and we discuss the intuition further in~\cref{subsec:indpt-theory}.
+where $c = 1$ for~\nameref{def:single-sample-ppi-inf-N} and $c = 1/2$ for~\nameref{def:cross-ppi-inf-N}. \end{restatable} \Cref{theorem:jointly-normal-mse-condition-all} provides a unifying perspective on the \enquote{no free lunch} phenomenon: If the correlation $\rho_{yf} \coloneqq \sigma_{fy} / (\sigma_y \sigma_f)$ is non-zero, then pseudo-labels \textbf{can} improve our variance, but there is a minimum sample size at which this improvement kicks in.\footnote{Notably, the condition for~\nameref{def:cross-ppi-inf-N} uses $n/2$, the size of a single fold, while the condition for~\nameref{def:single-sample-ppi-inf-N} uses $n$, which illustrates a cost of sample splitting in the Gaussian setting.} However, if the correlation is zero, then both PPI++ estimators always perform worse than the classical estimator.
+This conclusion follows from a direct application of~\cref{theorem:GaussianMSE}, where plugging a covariance of zero $(\sigma_{fy} = 0)$ into~\cref{eq:gaussian-mse} yields a variance of PPI++ that is $(1 + 1 / (c \cdot n - 1))$ times the variance of the classical estimator.
+Intuitively, this additional variance arises from estimation of $\lambda$.
+If the covariance is zero, then $\lambda^* = 0$, and this choice of $\lambda$ would yield the same variance as the classical estimator.
+In practice, however, $\hat{\lambda}$ is not exactly zero, leading to higher variance.
+As we will see in \cref{theorem:cross-ppi-indpt-mse}, the same gap arises for~\nameref{def:cross-ppi-inf-N} under general distributions, and we discuss the intuition further in~\cref{subsec:indpt-theory}.